A Happy Crowd

 As Sesia approached, the women clearly expected to be told to sit down.
 Instead, she suggested they move to the side of the stage where they would have more room to dance.
 “They were thrilled,” says Sesia.
 “But the story got way better after that.”

 The dancers rushed to the front, and moments later, Kidjo pulled them up on stage and got each one to perform a dance solo.
 At the end of the night, the friends were bursting with joy as they stepped into the lobby.
 “They were clapping their hands and laughing and giggling like kids.
 It was fantastic,” remembers Sesia.
-“And one of the woman looked at me and said, ‘Did you see me on stage?
+“And one of the women looked at me and said, ‘Did you see me on stage?
 That was for you.’”

 Front-of-house staff at the Chan Centre get a unique perspective on everything that takes place here — not only on the concerts, theatre productions, talks, and graduations, but also on the lives of people who come to enjoy them.